orkes-io/docs/docs/running-workflows/running-first-workflow.md

 Here is a list of fields and what it does:

-1. `"name"` : Name of your worker
+1. `"name"` : Name of our worker
 2. `"taskReferenceName"` : This is a reference to this worker in this specific workflow implementation.
-You can multiple workers of the same name in your workflow but you will need a unique task reference name for each of them.
-Task reference name should be unique across your entire workflow.
+We can multiple workers of the same name in our workflow but we will need a unique task reference name for each of them.
+Task reference name should be unique across our entire workflow.
-3. `"inputParameters"` : These are the inputs into your worker.
-You can hard code inputs as we have done here.
-You can also provide dynamic inputs such as from the workflow input or based on the output of another worker.
-You can find examples of this in our documentation.
+3. `"inputParameters"` : These are the inputs into our worker.
+We can hard code inputs as we have done here.
+We can also provide dynamic inputs such as from the workflow input or based on the output of another worker.
+We can find examples of this in our documentation.
 4. `"type"` : This is what defines what the type of worker is.
 In our example - this is `HTTP`.
-There are more task types which you can find in the Conductor documentation.
+There are more task types which we can find in the Conductor documentation.
 5. `"http_request"` : This is an input that is required for tasks of type `HTTP`.
 In our example we have provided a well known internet JSON API url and the type of HTTP method to invoke - `GET`

-We haven't talked about the other fields here such as `createTime` or `restartable` etc. as these are either just metadata or more advanced concepts which we can learn more in the detailed documentation.
+We haven't talked about the other fields that we can use in our definitions as these are either just metadata or more advanced concepts which we can learn more in the detailed documentation.

 Ok, now that we have walked through our workflow details, let's run this and see how it works.